 Although Cargill no longer owns or operates pork processing facilities in the U.S., we do require that pork supplied to us come from hogs that are humanely handled and processed.

-The organizations that establish criteria for the humane treatment of hogs include the following:
+The organizations that establish criteria for the humane treatment of hogs include: